Genetic Crosses Dominant and Recessive Genes Incomplete

 D. fg

-2. What is the best way to determine the
+2. What is the best way to determine the phenotype of the feathers on a bird?

-the bird's DNA (genes)
+A. analyze the bird’s DNA (genes)

 C. look at the bird's beak